 It’s important to stretch yourself when you’re chasing a goal.
 However, since time is of the essence for most of us, it’s crucial to be realistic.
 Can this goal actually be achieved with your existing time and resources, or does it need to be scaled down and integrated into a larger plan?

-4. Opt for Goals That Are Relevant to Your Business
+4. Choose Goals That Are Relevant to Your Business

 For my colleagues and me, happy customers are the primary benchmark for success.
 We built our product and company to save our customers time and improve their lives, so a goal of improving customer ratings made sense.
 It fit with the direction we were already going.